MicroMEC/documentation/architecture/umec_architecture.md

 ### Network Connections

-uMEC units are connected to an IP network.
+uMEC nodes are connected to an IP network.

-It must be kept in mind that uMEC units form clusters.
-If there is a distributed network spanning across a larger area, then the design and implementation should allow the uMEC units to communicate with each other.
+It must be kept in mind that uMEC nodes form clusters.
+If there is a distributed network spanning across a larger area, then the design and implementation should allow the uMECs to communicate with each other.

-Such cluster could be realized in a street where each light pole is equipped with a uMEC unit and the light poles are connecting to the same LAN.
+Such cluster could be realized in a street where each light pole is equipped with uMEC and the light poles are connected to the same LAN.

 Interesting use cases arise when a guest joins such a static network.
-Such guest could be a person with a suitable IP device, or a moving vehicle.
-These devices can become part of the same LAN and maximize the usage of uMEC cluster.
-This document is however not meant to describe such scenarios in detail.
+A guest could be a person with a suitable IP device, or a moving vehicle.
+These devices can become part of the same LAN and maximize the usage of the uMEC cluster.

+This document is not meant to describe such scenarios in detail.